-9.2 STOP, TAIL, DIRECTIONAL, BACK-UP, AND HAZARD WARNING LIGHTS
+10.2 STOP, TAIL, DIRECTIONAL, BACK-UP, AND HAZARD WARNING LIGHTS

 A combination stoplight, taillight, directional signal light and back-up light assembly is mounted at the rear, on each side of the vehicle.
-Furthermore, when braking, two center stoplights (LED) and a cyclops light (LED) will illuminate simultaneously with the stoplights on the sides for increased safety.
+Furthermore, when braking, two center stoplights (LED) and a center high-mounted stop light (CHSL) (LED) will illuminate simultaneously with the stoplights on the sides for increased safety.
 The L.H. and R.H. side center stop lights are also used as directional signal and marker lights.

-The stop, tail, directional signal and back-up lights consist of individual LED lights mounted on the engine rear door, and each light is serviced individually as a complete unit.
-The back-up light uses a regular tungsten bulb.
+The stop, tail, directional signal and back-up lights consist of individual lamps, each equipped with 6 LED lights, mounted on the engine rear door.

+LED lights are not replaceable and each lamp is serviced individually as a complete unit.